jae0107/Mobile-Tag-Game/README.md

 You don't need to drag the screen, just touch one point which direction you want to go.

+If you want to run by directly entering the link on the search bar by either your device or other devices, you should enter a link on the search bar like http://[your IP address]:2000/www/ (e.g. http://192.168.0.31:2000/www/).
+When you do not run by the emulator, you don’t need to enter the IP address unlike the screenshots above.
+You just need to enter a link on the search bar like the example above, then touch the screen to start the game.

 ## Install dependencies

     npm i